alexanderchuranov/Metaresc/README.md

 ##### Non-serializable fields
-For the fields that should not be serialized use keyword `VOID` as a prefix for declatation.
-Metaresc still detect type of those fields, but skip them at serialization/deserialization process.
+For the fields that should not be serialized use keyword `VOID` as a prefix for declaration.
+Metaresc still detect type of those fields, but skip them at the serialization/deserialization process.
 Sample declaration as follows:

 ```c